joseperry/CMOS-OpAmp-gm-Id/README.md

 # Final Project - Two-Stage CMOS OpAmp Design with g<sub>m</sub>/I<sub>d</sub> methodology

+This project is being developed in the context of the **Course Final Project** as part of the **Electronics, Telecommunications and Computer Engineering BSc** at **ISEL - Lisbon School of Engineering**.
+The objective is to design and analyze a **two-stage CMOS operational amplifier (OpAmp)** using the **g<sub>m</sub>/I<sub>d</sub> methodology**, focusing on optimizing power efficiency while meeting performance specifications.

-## Overview
+## 📌 Overview

-This project focuses on designing a two-stage CMOS operational amplifier (OpAmp) using the gm/Id methodology.
-The objective is to optimize power efficiency while achieving the required performance in terms of gain, bandwidth, phase margin, and slew rate.
+Operational amplifiers are a fundamental building block in analog circuit design, widely used in signal processing, sensor interfaces, and communication systems.
+The **g<sub>m</sub>/I<sub>d</sub> methodology** is a systematic approach that enables designers to size transistors efficiently, balancing gain, bandwidth, and power consumption.

 The process techonology used for this project is: **AMS 0.35&mu;m CMOS C35**